SlawomirLasik/animal_shelter/README.md

 # animal_shelter
-The simple project for practice basic Java ecosystem practice
+The simple project for basic Java ecosystem practice

 The project is an *Animal Shelter* system management in which one can:
 - store data about animals in the shelter